wp-plugins/custom-content-type-manager/readme.txt

 = 0.9.5 =

-Major boost to functionality: all fields are not "repeatable" so you can select multiple images, textareas, etc. for a single field.
+Major boost to functionality: nearly every field is now "repeatable" so you can select multiple images, textareas, etc. for a single field.
 The post-selector thickbox can now be finely tuned to select *exactly* the posts you want for any relation field.
+WARNING: WYSIWYG fields throw deprecated notices in WP 3.3.

 = 0.9.4.5 =